 Council elections (local government)

 Voting in council elections is conducted by post.
-All election materials, including your ballot papers, are mailed directly to the postal address you provided on the electoral roll.
+All election materials, including your ballot papers, are automatically mailed directly to the postal address you provided on the electoral roll.
+It's important you keep your address details up to date.

 View postal voting eligibility criteria

-You are eligible to vote at an early voting centre if, on polling day, you:
+You are eligible to vote by post if, on polling day, you:

 - are more than 8 km from a polling booth